 (a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD") is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule to establish new NASD Rule 2290 to address disclosures and procedures concerning the issuance of fairness opinions.
+Amendment No. 3 to SR-NASD-2005-080 replaces and supersedes in its entirety the original rule filing filed on June 22, 2005 and Amendment Nos.
+1 and 2.
 Below is the text of the proposed rule change.
-Proposed new language is underlined; proposed deletions are in brackets.
+Proposed new language is underlined.